 You’ll have to open up new accounts if all your other accounts were charged-off or sent to collection.
 You may have already experienced the difficulty in getting credit with bad marks on your credit report.
 A select few credit card issuers offer credit cards for rebuilding credit.
 Alternatively, save up a few hundred dollars and open a secured credit card.
-Pay your account on time and you’ll get your security deposit back as long as you don't default on the credit card balance.
+You'll receive your security deposit back as long as you don't default on the credit card balance.

 Little by little, your credit score will improve as you use your credit cards and pay on time every month.
 You can watch your credit score progress by using a free credit scoring service like Credit Karma or Credit Sesame.
 Be patient.
 You can wreck your credit score overnight, but you can’t rebuild it in as little time.